-Many visitors to Belize stick to the usual tourist destinations because they are easier to get to, but there is a lot more to explore besides popular spots such as Lamanai, ATM Cave and the Blue Hole.
-With the following three off the beaten path Belize destinations, getting there really is half the adventure.
+Many visitors to Belize stick to the typical tourist destinations because they are easier to get to, but there is a lot more to explore besides popular spots such like Lamanai, ATM Cave and the Blue Hole.
+With the following off the beaten path Belize destinations, getting there really is half the adventure.
 If you consider yourself an intrepid traveler and can endure long, bumpy dirt road trips and a ride into the open sea, these places are well worth the effort.

 A quiet fishing village in Corozal, getting to Sarteneja requires a two hour road trip from Orange Walk on some of the worst roads you can find, as well as crossing bridge-less waters on two hand cranked ferries.
 Once you get there, grab a snack and sit on the seawall, taking in the crystal clear water and colorful fishing boats.